jvscrtpr/Techvax/src/pages/blog/2018-06-07-how-to-install-linux.md

 ---
 templateKey: blog-post
-title: How to install Linux
+title: How to install Linux and why you should
 image: /img/ubuntu.jpeg
 category: how-to
 date: '2018-06-07T14:56:57-04:00'